ThirusOfficial/tailwind-css-starter-postcss/README.md

 4. Download and install NPM - [A Beginner’s Guide to npm](https://www.sitepoint.com/npm-guide/)

-5. Initialize the project with defaults

-         npm init -y

-6. Install dependencies
+5. Install dependencies

         npm install

-7. Build using Tailwind CSS
+6. Build using Tailwind CSS

         npm run build

-8. Open the `public > index.html` file in your browser and you should see a heading styled with a gradient.
+7. Open the `public > index.html` file in your browser and you should see a heading styled with a gradient.
 If you don't see a gradient on the text, something went wrong.

 ## How to use